crowleyp5/TRUMPF-Email-Automation/README.md

 7. Drafting an email with order and tracking information.
 8. Adding the appropriate recipients, which varies by laser type and whether we are selling directly to an end user or to a distributor.
 9. Organizing the inbox.

+The code is split up into five modules.
+The outlook module is for connecting to outlook, getting email objects, moving emails around folders, and drafting the email.
+The sharepoint module is for connecting to sharepoint, updating the sharepoint item with tracking information, and reading data from that item.
+The tracking module is for getting serial numbers, tracking numbers, and tracking links.
+The utils module is for saving temporary files and reading pdfs.
+The process flow is in the main module.